-The Kasky decision pretermits this entire process of ventilation and reflection.
-It holds that the moment a company sends a press release or letter to the media that offers a potentially misleading portrayal of the company's business operations, the company may be sued and held liable.
+The California Supreme Court's decision here pretermits this entire process of ventilation and individual assessment.
+It holds that the moment a company sends a press release or letter to the media that offers a potentially misleading portrayal of the company's business operations, the company may be sued and held strictly liable.
 It does not matter whether the media ever print the company's statements or, if they do, whether they place those statements in context or beside assertions refuting them.
 This holding impermissibly substitutes state regulation of the content of public debate for media scrutiny and counterspeech.
 What is more, the ruling handicaps the business side of all public debates regarding business issues, by "licens[ing] one side of a debate to fight freestyle, while requiring the other side to follow Marquis of Queensberry rules."
 R.A.V. v.
-St. Paul, 505 U.S. 377, 392 (1992).
-Especially in these circumstances, "the First Amendment is plainly offended."
+City of St. Paul, 505 U.S. 377, 392 (1992).
+Especially in the se circumstances, "the First Amendment is plainly offended."
 Bellotti, 435 U.S. at 785-86.
-Businesses and their representatives have just as much a right to speak out on any public issue as do interest groups and politicians, whose motivations for speaking are often just as selfish and whose reputations for unadorned veracity are often just as suspect.
-And the media are just as capable of evaluating and investigating speech from corporate sources as from anyone else.

-B. The Media Coverage of Nike at the Center of this Case Confirms that Subjecting Its Speech to Consumer Protection Laws Is Unnecessary and Inappropriate.
+B. The Media Coverage of Nike at the Center of This Case Confirms That Subjecting Its Speech to Consumer Protection Laws Is Unnecessary and Inappropriate.

 The record and the press coverage related to this case underscore the imprudence of the California Supreme Court's decision.
 Although the purported linchpin of Respondent's complaint is that Nike has deceived the public by making misleading statements to the press regarding its business operations, Respondent himself acknowledges that "[t]he media have continued to expose Nike's actual practices."
-First Amended Complaint (Petitioners' Lodging) ¶ 19; see also id.
+First Amended Complaint (Petitioners' Lodging) ¶¶ 19; see also id.
 Exs.
-F-L (collecting such articles).
-Indeed, a review of contemporaneous press coverage of Nike reveals that every single one of Nike's allegedly misleading statements either was never reported or was challenged by counterspeech in the same media outlet.
-This is what one would expect regarding an issue of intense public concern, and it leaves one at a loss as for why state regulation is necessary or appropriate in this area.
+F-L (collecting some such articles).
+Indeed, a review of the contemporaneous press coverage of Nike during the controversy in the mid-1990's over its overseas manufacturing practices reveals that every single one of Nike's allegedly misleading statements either was never reported or was challenged by counterspeech in the same media outlet.
+This is what one would expect regarding an issue of intense public concern, and it leaves one at a loss to comprehend why state regulation is necessary or appropriate in this area.